prewired/prewired.github.io/_pages/summerhack2017.md

 * Will there be prizes?
 Yes.
 At the end of the week, each team will give a demo of their project, and prizes will be awarded in various categories.
 * Do you need to bring a laptop?
 Not necessarily &mdash; we can provide one.
 * What about food?
 We will provide snacks but you will need to bring your own lunch.

+To get more of an idea of what will happen, check out this video of highlights from last year's Summer Hack, kindly produced for us by the awesome team at [Product Forge](https://productforge.io):

+<iframe width="560" height="315" src="https://www.youtube.com/embed/K9JfPVBy6jQ" frameborder="0" allowfullscreen></iframe>

 <hr/>